ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 *Files sent to ICES  in time*

 ### annex 1
-none

 ### annex 2
-none

 ### annex 3
-none

 ### annex 4
-* new_data:
-  * 2 news values for 2019, NP for historical data
-  * 424 new values inserted in the database
-* updated values: none

 ### annex 5
-* new_data:
-  * 2 news values for 2019, NP for historical data
-  * 442 new values inserted in the database
-* updated values: none

 ### annex 6
-none

 ### annex 7

 ### annex 8
-none

 ---------------------------